 Mid cap companies that have decent profit margins and growth volumes attract investors’ attention.
 With time, these organisations may enter the large cap category, thus generating significant returns for investors.

 Qualified and experienced fund managers are responsible for research and investment decisions.
 Their expertise reflects on the fund’s performance.

-While a fund’s past performance is no guarantee for its future performance, it can indicate its quality.
-You will want to check if it outperforms its peers in both the bull and bear market phases.
+Fund’s past performance does not guarantee its future performance, but it can indicate its quality.
+You might want to check if it outperforms its peers in both the bull and bear market phases.

 Equity funds usually require you to wait for at least 5 years to get decent returns.
 An economic downturn can be detrimental, requiring a few years for recovery.
 So, investors might want to have long-term investment goals for these funds.

 Although these funds tend to be volatile owing to the equity exposure, they can deliver market-beating returns over the long term.
 In the short term, they may underperform, so investors need to have the patience to power through periods of high volatility.

 This is an annual fee charged by the Asset Management Company (AMC) on an annual basis.
 You will want to try and pick a fund with a low expense ratio and a proven track record.

 Although many mid cap companies have established themselves, not all can grow indefinitely.
 In a tough market, it is possible that a company may not deliver gains.
 In extreme cases, a company may go bankrupt, leading to considerable losses.

 Investing in mid cap funds is subject to certain taxes as an equity mutual fund.